mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

         In the first example, you’re stating that *nobody is here*.
 In the second, you’re responding to a question in the negative (“no”) then clarifying that “one [person] is still here.”

-    - C. In a list, use a comma before the final “and”
+    - In a list, use a comma before the final “and.”
 When you have a series of items separated by commas, ensure that you place a final comma (an “Oxford comma”) before *and*:

         - Correct: *To my parents, Jeff Bridges, and Wonder Woman.*
         - Incorrect: *To my parents, Jeff Bridges and Wonder Woman.*